 Distinguished Gentleman’s Ride 2019: As a rider, is there anything sweeter to the ear than the sound of one hundred idling motorcycle engines, started in unison and in the unity of one cause?

 The answer is ‘yes’.
 And specifically, it’s the sound of any number of motorcycle engines idling in unison, that is greater than one hundred.
 And the cause?
-The Distinguished Gentleman’s Ride which took place on Sunday 29th September 2019.
+Well, it was The Distinguished Gentleman’s Ride which took place on Sunday 29th September 2019.

-Founded in Sydney, Australia in 2012 by Mark Hawwa The Distinguished Gentleman’s Ride unites riders (both men and women) from across the globe in a rakish spectacle of tweed.
-Since its inception, The Distinguished Gentleman’s Ride, or to use its shorthand, the DGR has raised in excess of $23 million including ($5.5 million dollars in 2019) for men’s mental health charities and prostate cancer.
+Founded in Sydney, Australia in 2012 by Mark Hawwa The Distinguished Gentleman’s Ride unites riders (men and women) from across the globe in a rakish spectacle of tweed.
+Since its inception, The Distinguished Gentleman’s Ride, or to use its shorthand, the DGR has raised in excess of $23 million including $5.5 million (USD) in 2019 for men’s mental health charities and prostate cancer.

 This year, events took place in more than 700 cities/towns, spread across 102 countries, with more than 130,000 people registered to raise funds and ride.
 Those are quite astounding figures given the humble beginnings which saw a mere (in comparison) 3,000 riders take part.

-Having ridden the largest event in the UK (London DGR) last year – this year I settled on the Chester ride.
-A smaller cohort of riders, yet equally as enthusiastic as the larger UK cities.
+After riding the largest UK DGR event in London last year – I settled on the Chester ride for 2019.
+A smaller cohort of riders yet equally enthusiastic as riders of larger events.

 I suspect I’ve made a few new rider buddies at this year’s DGR in Chester.
 Notably, I grabbed a few words with an all-around good chap named Steve.
 He happens to be the owner of that Thorton Hundred Motorcycles, Ducati Panigale 1299 build that you may have seen at The Bike Shed show in May 2019.